top of page

 BA in English, 2011

-• Senior Thesis Seminar: Octavia Butler and African American Dystopian Literature
+• Senior Thesis: Octavia Butler and African American Dystopian Literature

 PUBLICATONS